Baana Kaathadi

-Baana Kaathadi is a 2010 Indian Tamil-language romance film written and directed by Badri Venkatesh.
+Baana Kaathadi is a 2010 Indian Tamil-language romantic action film written and directed by Badri Venkatesh.
 The film stars Atharvaa, Samantha and Prasanna.
 Featuring music scored by Yuvan Shankar Raja, cinematography by Richard M. Nathan and editing by Suresh Urs, the film was released on 6 August 2010.
 It is the last movie of Atharvaa's father Murali, who made a special appearance in this movie before his death in September 2010.
 The movie received critical acclaim and an above average success at the box office.
 The film marked both Atharvaa's and Samantha's lead debut film in Tamil cinema.

 Plot

 One day, in his rush to grab hold of a falling kite, Ramesh (Atharvaa) bumps into Priya (Samantha), a fashion technology student.
 In the process, her pendrive falls into his pocket, without either of them realising.
 The pendrive consists of six months' worth of Priya's project work, and she needed to submit it.
-Asking the principal for an extension, Priya searches for Ramesh and manages to find him.
-She humiliates him, while he denies that the pendrive is with him.
-After college one day, Ramesh and his friends see Priya on the road.
+Asking the principal for an extension, Priya searches for Ramesh and finds him.
+She humiliates him while he denies that the pendrive is with him.
+One day after college, Ramesh and his friends see Priya on the road.
 They tease and infuriate her, eventually leading to her slapping him.

 A few days later, while Ramesh's mother (Mounika) is washing his pants, she finds the pendrive.
 Ramesh realizes that the fault is his and immediately goes to return the pendrive.
 Priya is impressed with his attitude, as she had expected him to keep the pendrive because she slapped him.
 This marks the beginning of their friendship.
 As time passes, Priya and Ramesh become closer.
 Urged by his friends, Ramesh goes to tell Priya that he loves her.
 However, while asking for money from his friend Kumar (Karunas), he accidentally takes the condom from Kumar's pocket.
 When Ramesh sees the condom, he tries to hide it from Priya.
-However, just then, the police arrives, and he is forced to drop it.
+However, just then, the police arrive, and he is forced to drop it.
 Priya sees the condom and is shocked.
 She denies knowing Ramesh, resulting in him being taken to the police station.

 Ramesh is finally brought home and refuses to talk to Priya.
 His friends try to talk to her, but she does not listen.
 However, when her friend tells her how much Ramesh actually loves her, she is finally convinced.
 Ramesh had actually bought Priya a grain of rice with her name written on it.
 Priya thus realizes that she also loves Ramesh and begins trying to get him to accept her.
-However, he refuses to accept her as he believes that she thinks of him as lower-class.
+However, he refuses to accept her because he believes she views him as lower-class.